pradeephubgit/questdb.io/docs/reference/configuration.md

 :::info

 Port `9003` also provides a `/metrics` endpoint with Prometheus metrics exposed.
-Examples of uding the min server and Prometheus endpoint are provided in [health monitoring page](/docs/operations/health-monitoring/).
+Examples of using the min server and Prometheus endpoint are provided in [health monitoring page](/docs/operations/health-monitoring/).

 :::